MarcM1250/491A-G2SS/README.md

 This is a web app running on node.js that facilitates the transfer of KML files between unclassified and classified sources.

+Here is an overview of the documentation we provide which can be accessed below or from our Wiki:
+* [User Manual](https://github.com/MarcM1250/491A-G2SS/wiki/User-Manual): For users of our system.

+* [Developer Guidelines](https://github.com/MarcM1250/491A-G2SS/wiki/Developer-Guidelines): For software developers interested in contributing to our project.

 ## Currently in Progress
 Application prototype and test specification.